isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Introduction
 ------------

-This section explains how to configure the DHCPv6 server using a configuration file.
+This section explains how to configure the Kea DHCPv6 server using a configuration file.
 Before DHCPv6 is started, its configuration file must be created.
 The basic configuration is as follows: